Leonard McNally: Playwright and lyricist

 McNally was a successful dramatist and wrote a number of well-constructed but derivative comedies, as well as comic operas.
 His first dramatic work was The Ruling Passion, a comic opera written in 1771, and he is known to have authored at least twelve plays between 1779 and 1796 as well as other comic operas.
-His works include The Apotheosis of Punch (1779) a satire on the Irish playwright Richard Brinsley Sheridan, Tristram Shandy (1783), which was an adaptation of Lawrence Sterne's novel, Robin Hood (1784), Fashionable Levities (1785), Richard Cœur de Lion (1786), and Critic Upon Critic (1788).
+His works include The Apotheosis of Punch (1779), a satire on the Irish playwright Richard Brinsley Sheridan, Tristram Shandy (1783), which was an adaptation of Lawrence Sterne's novel, Robin Hood (1784), Fashionable Levities (1785), Richard Cœur de Lion (1786), and Critic Upon Critic (1788).

 He also wrote a number of songs and operettas for Covent Garden.
 One of his songs, Sweet Lass of Richmond Hill, became very well-known and popular following its first public performance at Vauxhall Gardens in London in 1789.
 It was said to be a favourite of George III and popularised the romantic metaphor "a rose without a thorn", a phrase which McNally had used in the song.

 Personal life and family

 Nothing is known of McNally's first wife Mary O'Brien, other than that she died in 1786.
-In London in 1787, McNally eloped with Frances I'Anson, as her father William I'Anson a solicitor, having eloped disapproved of McNally.
+In London in 1787, McNally eloped with Frances I'Anson, as her father William I'Anson a solicitor, disapproved of McNally.
 Frances, and her family's estate, Hill House in Richmond, Yorkshire, was the subject of a song with lyrics by McNally and composed by James Hook, Sweet Lass of Richmond Hill.
 In 1795, Frances died during child birth at age 29 and was survived by only one daughter.
-In early 1799 McNally married his third wife Louisa Edgeworth, the daughter of a clergyman from County Longford.
-With his third wife he had three sons: Patrick (born c.1799), John (born c.1803) and Robert (born c.1805).
+In 1799, McNally married his third wife Louisa Edgeworth, the daughter of a clergyman from County Longford, and with his third wife he had at least three sons.

-When his son, who had the same and professions, died on 13 February 1820, it was widely reported to have been McNally.
+When his son, who had the same professions, died on 13 February 1820, it was widely reported to have been McNally.
 The son was buried in Donnybrook, Dublin on 17 February 1820, and McNally sent a letter on 6 March 1820 (from 20 Cuffe Street, Dublin) to the Proprietor of 'Saunders's Newsletter' seeking damages for the severe injury caused by the circulation of his death.
-In June 1820, McNally was on his deathbed, and although he had been a Protestant for most of his adult life, he sought absolution from a Roman Catholic priest., and was also buried in Donnybrook on 8 June 1820.
+In June 1820, McNally was on his deathbed, and although he had been a Protestant for most of his adult life, he sought absolution from a Roman Catholic priest, and was also buried in Donnybrook on 8 June 1820.